Frequently Asked Questions

 Projects that started following the November 2, 2020 Energy Savings for Business announcement are eligible to apply.
-Any eligible expenses incurred between November 2, 2020 and February 1, 2021 must be submitted to ERA via the Program Portal within one month of when the applicable measures became available (e.g., by March 1, 2021 for all measures launched on February 1, 2021 and by March 24 for all measures launched on February 24, 2021).
+Any eligible expenses incurred between November 2, 2020 and February 1, 2021 must be submitted to ERA via the Program Portal within one month of when the applicable measures became available (e.g., by June 25 for the measures that became available on May 25, 2021).
 All projects will be subject to the full terms, conditions, eligibility, and incentive levels as published at the time of the application submission and Participant Acceptance.

-All projects starting after measures became available (e.g., February 1, 2021 and February 24, 2021), must submit an application for pre-approval prior to incurring expenses for those measures.
+All projects starting after measures became available (e.g., May 25) must submit an application for pre-approval prior to incurring expenses for those measures.

 Participants can work with the contractor(s)/manufacturer(s)/distributor(s) of their choice to purchase and install eligible measures.
 However, you must designate at least one contractor for each project application that is an Eligible Contractor.

 If the contractor is already registered, you will be able to select them from a dropdown list in the Program Portal.
 If the contractor has not already done so, please have them register to be an Eligible Contractor in the Energy Savings for Business Program.
 The process is quick and easy.